The following information was provided by The Coleman Law Firm, PLLC and is a revision of information provided as a public service by The Florida Bar.

 21. WHAT IF THERE IS A REVOCABLE LIVING TRUST?

-If the decedent created a revocable living trust with the assistance of a Florida estate planning attorney, in certain circumstances, the trustee may be required to pay expenses of administration of the decedent's probate estate and enforceable claims of the decedent's creditors.
+If the decedent created a revocable living trust with the assistance of a Florida estate planning attorney, in certain circumstances under the Florida law of probate, the trustee may be required to pay expenses of administration of the decedent's probate estate and enforceable claims of the decedent's creditors.
 In any event, the trustee is required to file a "notice of trust" with the probate court in Miami-Dade County, or where the decedent lived, giving information concerning the settlor and trustee.
 (Back to the Top)

 This material represents general legal information about Florida Probate law.
-Since the Florida probate law is continually changing, some provisions may be out of date.
-It is always best to consult an Florida probate attorney about your legal rights and responsibilities regarding your particular case.
+Since the Florida law of probate is continually changing, some provisions may be out of date.
+It is always best to consult an Florida probate attorney about your legal rights and responsibilities regarding your particular Miami probate matter.

 |